bonohu/bonohu.github.io/content/misc/uniq-c.md

 }
 ```

-Run this script with shell command like below.
+In order to count the number of redundancy in the list, I often run this script with shell command like below.

 ```
+cat hoge.txt \
-cat hoge.txt | perl count.pl |sort -rn
+| perl count.pl \
+| sort -rn
 ```

-This operation can be relaced with simple shell command like this.
+This operation can be relaced with a simple shell command like below.

 ```
-uniq -c hoge.txt | sort -rn
+uniq -c hoge.txt \
+| sort -rn
 ```

 `uniq` has been very familiar command, but I have not realized the option `-c`.